MS Earth and Environmental Sciences(opens in new window)

 Mission Statement

-The Master’s Degree Program offered by the Department of Earth and Environmental Sciences at CSU Chico is designed to help students prepare for a professional career in science.
+The Master’s Degree Program offered by the Department of Earth and Environmental Sciences at CSU Chico is designed to help students prepare for a professional career in science or for a doctoral program.
+Professional preparation is developed through coursework and a culminating internship experience.
 Training in research expertise is emphasized through a field-based, laboratory-based or interdisciplinary research project.

 Program Goals